benchristel/programming-without-mystery/0400-kv-store.md

 syntactical structures are hard for humans to parse intuitively;
 our linguistic hardware just isn't wired for it.

-The refactoring to flatten out the syntactical hierarchy is _Extract Variable_.
+One refactoring to flatten out the syntactical hierarchy is _Extract Variable_.
 Applying this refactoring twice, we get: